osstech-jp/mailman/src/mailman/rules/docs/moderation.rst

 Moderation
 ==========

-All members and nonmembers have a moderation action.
+All members and nonmembers have a moderation action, which defaults to the list's default action.
 When the action is not `defer`, the `moderation` rule flags the message as needing moderation.
 This might be to automatically accept, discard, reject, or hold the message.

 Two separate rules check for member and nonmember moderation.
 Member moderation happens early in the built-in chain, while nonmember moderation